neuromatch/impact-scholars/scholar-outputs/2023/project12.md

-# Understanding historical and future impacts of El Niño on climate and food production in Colombia and Indonesia
+# Understanding the historical and future impacts of ENSO on climate and coffee production in Colombia and Indonesia

 Team "Protoceratops_Jitterbug_Vivace"